The-Strategy-Unit/pxtextmining/docs/reference/API/slow_API.md

 For predicting text sentiment , the API endpoint utilises a Distilbert model.

-The API URL endpoint is `https://pxtextmining-docker-api.azurewebsites.net/api/StartContainerInstance`.
+The API URL endpoint is available on request.
 You will need an API key, please contact the project team to obtain one.
 The key should be passed as a `code` param with your API request.

 ## How to make an API call